Guo Meiqi

 Guo Meiqi (郭美琪 (Guō Měiqí, Gwok3 Mei5kei4); born 9 January 2000) is a Chinese tennis player.

-She has career-high WTA rankings of 455 in singles achieved on 24 February 2020, and 277 in doubles achieved on 27 January 2025.
+She has career-high WTA rankings of 434 in singles, reached in August 2025, and 271 in doubles, achieved on 17 February 2025.

 Guo made her WTA Tour main-draw debut at the 2017 Guangzhou Open in the doubles draw, partnering Sun Xuliu.

+Guo is best known for losing to Hanna Chang in 2026 at the W35 Andong event, where her opponent was unable to run the entire match.
+Guo showcased her inability to simply aim the ball from one side of the court to the other.
+She instead chose to hit backhands directly to her opponent, losing the match to an opponent on one leg.